 It is ironic that oftentimes many children’s authors have such sad upbringings themselves.
 Hans Christian Andersen grew up in abject poverty, his mother was an alcoholic and his father was a poor shoemaker who died when he was a young boy; he never married or had children of his own.
 Maybe these childhoods were the inspiration for their stories!

 The International Children’s Book Day is sponsored by the International Board on Books for Young People.
-Founded in 1967, this committee was developed to help inspire children all over the world to read!
+This committee was founded in 1967 and was developed to help inspire children all over the world to read!
 There are several special events held each year, including storytelling, writing competitions, and talks from prominent authors and well-known illustrators.

 One of the things my own children seemed to love the very most when they were growing up was going to the library or browsing a book store.
 Now my two sweet granddaughters are proud holders of their very own library cards!